-Our editors independently selected these items because we think you will enjoy them and might like them at these prices.
+Shop TODAY is editorially independent.
+Our editors selected these deals and items because we think you will enjoy them at these prices.
 If you purchase something through our links, we may earn a commission.
+Items are sold by retailer, not TODAY.
 Pricing and availability are accurate as of publish time.
 Learn more about Shop TODAY.

 Expert-approved coffee makers

-This high-tech option, recommended by Jordan G. Hardin, Food & Beverage Director for Los Angeles-based coffee chain Alfred, has many of the bells and whistles you'd want in a machine, with an easy-to-use interface.
-It features programmable brewing, a water filter, reusable coffee filter and a brewing strength control button.
+This high-tech option recommended by Hardin has many of the bells and whistles you'd want in a machine, with an easy-to-use interface.
+It features programmable brewing, a water filter, a reusable coffee filter and a brewing strength control button.
 It will also notify you when it needs to be cleaned, "Because nothing is worse than an old coffee maker that hasn't been cleaned properly in years," he said.

-Justin Lacher, Wholesale Education Manager for Intelligentsia, a Chicago-based coffee roasting company, uses this model at home.
-It has a showerhead-like spout, which will evenly distribute water over your coffee grounds, for optimal flavor.
-Plus, it features a stainless steel carafe, which locks in heat to keep your coffee at an optimal temperature, as opposed to the continual reheating that you get with other coffee pots.
+Justin Lacher, Wholesale Education Manager for Intelligentsia, a Chicago-based coffee roasting company, uses the eight-cup model of this Bonavita coffee maker at home.
+It has a showerhead-like spout, which evenly distributes water over your coffee grounds for optimal flavor.
+Plus, it features a stainless steel carafe, which locks in heat to keep your coffee at the perfect temperature, as opposed to the continual reheating that you get with other coffee pots.

 Best budget coffee makers

 For those looking for convenience, Keurig is practically the gold standard.
-Simply add a K-cup, select your cup size and you'll have your brew in less than one minute.
-This bestselling model has a large water reservoir, so you can make six cups before you need to refill.
+Simply add a K-cup, select your cup size and you'll have your brew ready in less than one minute.
+This bestselling model has a large water reservoir, so you can make six cups before needing to refill.
 And with so many K-cups on the market, you can go beyond your basic brews and make tea, hot chocolate, lattes and more with the touch of a button.

-With a thermal carafe and an Evenstream Showerhead spout, this maker includes some of the top features the pros love at an affordable price point.
+With a thermal carafe and an Evenstream Showerhead spout, this coffee maker includes some of the top features the pros love at an affordable price point.
 It can be programmed to run, so if you set it up the night before, you'll have a fresh pot of coffee waiting for you right when you wake up.

 For more stories like this, check out: